 Parents especially may feel upset when they see what their children are autonomously choosing to discard.

-Despite knowing that they knowing that they should rejoice at their child’s independence and maturity, parents can find it painful to see clothes, toys, and mementos from the past on the rubbish heap, espeically if they are things they gave to their child.
-Keeping your garbage out of sight is considerate.
+Despite knowing that they knowing that they should rejoice at their child’s independence and maturity, parents can find it painful to see clothes, toys, and mementos from the past on the rubbish heap, especially if they are things they gave to their child.

 When it comes to children, Kondo states that even children as young as three can start to make decisions on what to keep versus discard and also start taking responsibility for returning items to their place after use.